 DR. DOROTHEE MINERS-SCHRAMM is a top-rated European arbitration lawyer with particular experience in technology, engineering and life sciences, including pharmaceuticals, medtech and biotech.
-Praised by clients as “impressive,” “most proactive and responsive,” she has strong advocacy skills and has prevailed in claims in excess of US$1.9 billion over the last few years.
+She is also a member of the firm’s Global Life Sciences Leadership Council.
+Praised by clients as “impressive” and “most proactive and responsive,” she has strong advocacy skills and has prevailed in claims in excess of US$1.9 billion over the last few years.
 She is also regularly appointed as an arbitrator to decide high-value international disputes.
 Beyond her analytical and legal skills, Dorothee has developed several innovative arbitration tools, including:

 - an interactive tool that helps clients build the best dispute resolution clause for any given contract tailored to the client’s preferences and policies;